Aids calcium absorption

 Whatever the form of vitamin D, it is biologically inert (i.e. can't be used by the body) and therefore has to undergo two hydroxylations (gaining an -OH group) to become active.
 The first occurs in the liver and converts vitamin D to 25-hydroxyvitamin D [25(OH)D], also known as calcidiol (meaning two alcohol OH groups).
 The second occurs primarily in the kidney and forms the physiologically active 1,25-dihydroxyvitamin D [1,25(OH)2D], also known as calcitriol (meaning three alcohol OH groups).

-For Vitamin D production, skin must be exposed regularly to direct sunlight to achieve the necessary amounts of Vit D. This means certain people are at risk for vitamin D deficiency, such as night shift workers and the chronically ill or bedridden.
+For vitamin D production, skin must be exposed regularly to direct sunlight to achieve the necessary amounts of vitamin D. This means certain people are at risk for vitamin D deficiency, such as night shift workers and the chronically ill or bedridden.
 African Americans also need to monitor their vitamin D, since darker skin absorbs less sunlight.
 The sunlight must be direct, so sitting by a window will not be enough.
 The UV rays needed to start the process of vitamin D production cannot penetrate glass.
 It is recommended that people expose their skin to direct sunlight as often as possible, for twenty minutes per day.
 This can be difficult at times for all people, but particularly the elderly.
 This puts the elderly in the high risk group also.

 Another reason for vitamin D deficiency can be that certain medications deplete it from the body.